neu-se/CS4530-Spring-2024/Assignments/demo-sec1.md

 # Specifications for Live Presentations (Sec 1, Prof. Bell)

 There is no required presentation for our section.
-Each group has the option to submit an optional 10 minute video demo and you can also choose to present your poster during class.

-## Grading Rubric:
-TBA
+On Thursday April 11, we will have a demo day, where you can show off your project to the class.
+We will also collect all of the posters and put them up in one place, so that every student can see each others' demo and poster.
+We will conclude the session with a post-mortem of the entire course.

+Students will *optionally* be able to present their poster and demo to the class.
+However, this is not required, and will not be graded.